arikw/write-right-extension/README.md

 ## Development

 WriteRight was generated using Bing's GPT, a powerful natural language processing model that can create various types of content.
-The extension's source files are available on [Github](https://github.com/arikw/write-right-extension), where you can also report issues or suggest improvements.
+[Learn more about the development process here.](https://github.com/arikw/write-right-extension/blob/master/docs/development.md)

 ## License